NeehalSaleh/imple-TCP-based-client-server-application/README.md

 # implement-TCP-based-client-server-application
- A project that develop a simple TCP-based client server application, using Java Programming Language. read the pdf for more information about who to installed the environment, etc...
+ A project that develop a simple TCP-based client server application, using Java Programming Language. project for Netowrk cours read the pdf for more information about who to installed the environment, etc...